 Lecturer / Assistant Professor (Non-Tenure) in Writing

-The Writing, Speaking, and Argument Program at the University of Rochester is seeking applications for one or more three-year-renewable positions in writing, at either a lecturer or Assistant Professor non-tenure-track levels.
-We seek candidates with a primary commitment to teaching, an interest in research, and the ability to contribute positively to our innovative and collaborative interdisciplinary community.
+The Writing, Speaking, and Argument Program at the University of Rochester is not currently seeking applications for one or more three-year-renewable positions in writing, at either a lecturer or Assistant Professor non-tenure-track levels.
+We typically seek candidates with a primary commitment to teaching, an interest in research, and the ability to contribute positively to our innovative and collaborative interdisciplinary community.
 A Ph.D. in writing studies, composition/rhetoric, or related field is expected, but ABDs will be considered.
 Writing experience in the sciences or social sciences is a plus, as is a secondary focus on digital writing or technology-based pedagogies.

 - teaching 24 credits per year, typically a combination of 4- and 2-credit courses distributed evenly across the fall and spring semesters,